leticiagcapovilla/mywikitest/home/Groups/CON/pruserial485.md

  <br />

 ### Source Codes
-Sources of PRU software (written in assembly language) and the corresponding system library for Linux (written in C) can be obtained from [https://github.com/lnls-sirius/pru-serial485 PRUserial485 Github repository].
+Sources of PRU software (written in assembly language) and the corresponding system library for Linux (written in C) can be obtained from [PRUserial485 Github repository](https://github.com/lnls-sirius/pru-serial485).

  <br />